 Depending on the size of the ship and the number of crew members, the chief cook will have an assistant cook to help in duties.

 The Chief Cook shall ensure that the approved menu is strictly adhered to and prepared IAW the approved recipes unless the Chief Steward authorizes specific changes or substitutions.
 He inspects the equipment needed to keep the ship clean and uncontaminated in the galley area.

-As the name suggests the trainee cook assists chief cook in preparation of meals and managing provision.
+As the name suggests the trainee cook assists the chief cook in the preparation of meals and managing provision.

 Steward mainly helps the chief cook for preparing and serving food to the people on board.
 He is also responsible for sweeping and maintaining the living quarters of the officers.

 A steward also has the job of stocktaking the stores.
 A steward manages the grocery accounts, planning meal menus, and cost control issues documentation.

 So these were the officer rank jobs in Merchant Navy.
 Their salary is also very high.
 They live a life of luxury.
 All crew members and officers are given free meals on board and senior officers can take along their wives for the voyage.